 Administering Injectafer

-Injectafer is a first-line treatment for adult patients with IDA and NDD-CKD and adult patients with heart failure (HF) and iron deficiency (ID) and New York Heart Association class II/III to improve exercise capacity.1
+Injectafer is a first-line treatment for adult patients with iron deficiency anemia (IDA) and non-dialysis dependent chronic kidney disease (NDD-CKD) and adult patients with heart failure (HF) and iron deficiency (ID) and New York Heart Association (NYHA) class II/III to improve exercise capacity.1

 Injectafer provides the most iron per course of treatment—up to 1500 mg in 2 doses of 750 mg separated by at least 7 days.1-6* Injectafer is also available as a 100 mg iron/2 mL single-dose vial.1